Gilbert Sheldon (Bishop of Steubenville): Priesthood

 On February 28, 1953, Sheldon was ordained a priest for the Archdiocese of Cleveland by Archbishop Edward F. Hoban.
 After this ordination, between 1953 and 1964, Sheldon served as an associate pastor at St. Rose's Parish in Cleveland, St. Clare's Parish in Lyndhurst, Ohio, and Saints Philip and James Parish in Cleveland.
-Sheldon served diocesan director of the Society for the Propagation of the Faith from 1964 to 1974.
+Sheldon served as diocesan director of the Society for the Propagation of the Faith from 1964 to 1974.

 From 1974 to 1976, Sheldon served as pastor of Sacred Heart Parish in Oberlin, Ohio and episcopal vicar of Lorain Count, Ohio.
 He also served as chaplain at Magnificat High School In Rocky River, Ohio, and of the West Park Knights of Columbus.
-Sheldon was a notary and prosynodal judge for the diocesan tribunal, instructor at St. John's College in Cleveland and member of the Board of Trustees for St. Mary's Seminary and for Borromeo College in Wickliffe, Ohio.
+Sheldon was a notary and prosynodal judge for the diocesan tribunal, instructor at St. John's College in Cleveland and a board member for St. Mary's Seminary and for Borromeo College in Wickliffe, Ohio.

 Auxiliary Bishop of Cleveland

-On April 12, 1976, Pope Paul VI appointed Sheldon as an auxiliary bishop of the Diocese of Cleveland and titular bishop of Taparura.
-He was consecrated on June 11 1976, by Bishop James A. Hickey, with then Archbishop Joseph Bernardin and Bishop Clarence G. Issenmann serving as co-consecrators.
+On April 12, 1976, Pope Paul VI appointed Sheldon as an auxiliary bishop of Cleveland and titular bishop of Taparura.
+He was consecrated at the Cathedral of Saint John the Evangelist in Cleveland on June 11 1976, by Bishop James A. Hickey, with then Archbishop Joseph Bernardin and Bishop Clarence G. Issenmann serving as co-consecrators.
 As an auxiliary bishop, Sheldon was named vicar for marriage and family concerns (1976) and vicar of Summit County (1978).
 In 1979, he became vicar of the Southern Region of the diocese, including Summit, Medina, Wayne, and Ashland Counties.

 Sheldon was director of missions when the archdiocese sponsored a mission in El Salvador, then in the midst of an insurgency.
 On December 2, 1980, five members of the Salvadoran National Guard abducted, raped, and killed four American female missionaries in El Salvador.
 Two of the victims, Sister Dorothy Kazel and lay missionary Jean Donovan, came from the Archdiocese of Cleveland.

 Sheldon faced public controversy in 1984 when he asserted authority over the Bread of Life Community, a religious group that was accused of cult-like practices.
 After an investigation, he chastised the group for unequal treatment of female members and for its doctrines; the group's official ecclesiastical authorization was withdrawn in 1985.

 Bishop of Steubenville

-On January 28, 1992, Sheldon was appointed bishop of the Diocese of Steubenville by Pope John Paul II.
+On January 28, 1992, Sheldon was appointed bishop of Steubenville by Pope John Paul II.
 As bishop, he presided over the newest and most sparsely populated of Ohio's six Catholic dioceses.

-Retirement and legacy
+Retirement and death

 After reaching the mandatory retirement age of 75, Sheldon sent his letter of resignation as bishop of Steubenville to John Paul II.
 His resignation was accepted by the pope on May 31, 2002.
-Sheldon was succeeded by Father Robert Conlon, a priest of the Archdiocese of Cincinnati.
+Sheldon was succeeded by Reverend Robert Conlon, a priest of the Archdiocese of Cincinnati.
+Sheldon died on April 24, 2023, at the age of 96.